atlasphp/Atlas.Orm/docs/behavior.md

-# Record and RecordSet Logic
+# Record and RecordSet Behaviors

-Atlas makes it easy to add your own logic to both Records and RecordSets.
+Atlas makes it easy to add your own behaviors to both Records and RecordSets.
 To accomplish this, you need a Record class for custom Record logic, and a RecordSet class for custom RecordSet logic.
 The Atlas CLI script (installable via composer using `atlas/cli`), can create these classes for you,